joshkalsi/Northcoders-News-Backend/README.md

 ```
 which will start the full test process.
 Each test will reseed the test database fully to ensure consistency in results.

-### Break down into end to end tests
+### Test Objectives

 Each test will check the functionality of an endpoint of the API.
-When testing a valid request, it will check the response code is correct, and that the data returned contains data matching what was originally seeded.
+When testing a valid request, it will check the response code is correct, and that the data returned contains data matching what was originally seeded:

 ```
 it('GET returns 200 status and all topic objects', () => {